anse3832/DeepQA-modified/README.md

-# code
+# FR-IQA condisdering distortion sensitivity (on PIPAL dataset)

-test for github
+test code for NTIRE Perceptual Image Quality Assessment (PIQA) Challenge

+by running test_FR.py, result of inference is saved on "output.txt"